BryanHunt/code-easy/README.md

 CodeEasy is an experimental app for developing code.
 The idea is to create a structured editor on top of an AST, and have the back-end compile the AST.

-Right now, I'm experimenting with functions.
+Right now, I'm experimenting with classes and methods.

 #Contributing